arcus/education_modules/docs.md

 List any skills and knowledge needed to do this module here.
 When available, include links to resources, especially other modules we've made (to show learners where this falls within our catalog).

-Note that `@prerequisites` is a [block macro](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/docs/master/README.md#blocks) in LiaScript, which means it has `@end` after the last line.
+Note that `@pre_reqs` is a [block macro](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/docs/master/README.md#blocks) in LiaScript, which means it has `@end` after the last line.

 ### `learning_objectives`